LMFT vs Mental Health Counselor (LPC) – What’s the Difference?

 Job outlook

-The job outlook for LPCs and LMFTs is growing at a faster rate than average compared to all positions.
-According to the U.S. Bureau of Labor Statistics (BLS), the job outlook for behavioral disorder, substance abuse and mental health counselors is projected to grow 23% between 2020 and 2030, which is much faster than average.
-More than 75,100 new jobs are expected to be added in that time period, to the 327,500 jobs there were in 2021.
+The job outlook for LPCs and LMFTs is growing faster than average across all positions.
+According to the U.S. Bureau of Labor Statistics (BLS), the job outlook for behavioral disorder, substance abuse and mental health counselors is projected to grow 17% between 2024 and 2034, which is much faster than average.
+More than 81,000 new jobs are expected to be added during that period, bringing the total to 483,500, up from 2024 levels.

-The BLS reports there is also a projected growth of 16% for marriage and family therapist jobs between 2020 and 2030, which is much faster than average.
-There are 12,000 new jobs expected to be added to the 73,200 marriage and family therapist jobs there were in 2021.
+The BLS reports that marriage and family therapist jobs are projected to grow 13% between 2024 and 2034, which is much faster than average.
+There are 9,800 new jobs expected to be added to the 77,800 marriage and family therapist jobs in 2024.

 Salaries

 Salaries for LMFTs and LPCs vary and usually depend on the environment the professional works in.
-The BLS reports the 2021 median salary for behavioral disorder, substance abuse and mental health counselors was $48,520 per year.
-The highest 10% earned more than $77,980.
-The median 2021 pay for counselors working in government was $60,540, and it was $49,630 for those working in state, local and private hospitals.
+The BLS reports the 2024 median salary for behavioral disorder, substance abuse and mental health counselors was $59,190 per year.
+The highest 10% earned more than $98,210.
+The median 2024 pay for counselors working in \in state, local and private hospitals is $61,930.
 Salary may increase depending on geographic location and experience.

 Make a Difference in the Lives of Others by Becoming an LMFT or LPC